This course is for anyone who works with people to support behaviour change in Primary Care, the Local Authority or the Voluntary Sector.

 - relate learning to own practice.

-The next course is on the 13th & 14th November, book your place here.
+The next courses are on the 18th & 19th February, and the 26th & 27th March book your place here.